ondat/documentation/docs/operations/rwx.md

 As part of the `v2.8.0` Ondat release, a change was made so that users can [configure the squash mode](https://linux.die.net/man/5/exports) for the NFS service that is used to provision RWX shares.

 - Historically, all shares were exported with a `Squash = All`  mode of operation.
 This was requested by most customers as the idea of identity in a container based deployment is very abstract.
-- There is now a Ondat volume [Feature label](/docs/concepts/labels/) that can applied to make this setting configurable.
+- There is now a Ondat volume [Feature label](/docs/concepts/labels/) that can be applied to make this setting configurable.
 End users can now adjust the squash mode using the following label >> `storageos.com/nfs-squash: $APPLY_SQUASH_MODE_VALUE` when provisioning RWX volumes.
-Below are the list of different modes that users can apply (`all` is the default mode is the label is not applied to a `PersistentVolumeClaim`)
+Below are the list of different modes that users can apply (`all` is the default mode and the label is applied to a `PersistentVolumeClaim`)

 | Squash Mode - Options |
 | --------------------- |